 JOHNNIE: Godot finally shows up.
 We do avant-garde.

 JESTER: I see.

 JOHNNIE: And this is Bert.
-(Looks but does not see BERT.)
+(Looks but does not see BERT, who is fiddling with props.)
 Bert?

 BERT: (Stands up in back.)
 Yo.

 JOHNNIE: Bert is new to the troupe.